Wie is de Mol? (Dutch TV series) season 22: Episode 8 - Mollenvanger

-Arriving in Durrës Harbor, the candidates were divided into pairs: One pair who weren't afraid of heights and could compose questions; and one pair who'd remain on the ground to provide answers.
+Arriving in Durrës Harbor, the candidates were divided into pairs: One pair who were not afraid of heights and could compose questions; and one pair who would remain on the ground to provide answers.
 With a time limit of 45 minutes, the first pair would try to read out a list of fast rotating questions off laptops from a crane above the harbor.
 The pair on the ground had access to 18 containers with names of the season's candidates attached, and to a forklift.
-At the end of the assignment, if the group managed to move all but 1 container off the playing field in the harbor, inside they could find €1,500.-.
+At the end of the assignment, if the group managed to move all but one container off the playing field in the harbor, inside they could find €1,500.-.

 The 17 questions related to the assignments that have played out throughout the season, and would be split apart into two sentences, leaving the Crane pair to figure out what are the real compositions of the questions.
 While the ground pair would instruct Forklift drivers to move the containers.
-At the end of the assignment, if there were more than 1 container left, the Ground pair would be given a choice by Rik.
+At the end of the assignment, if there was more than one container left, the Ground pair would be given a choice by Rik.
 The Ground pair could pick the correct container themselves, or they could consult one more time with the Crane pair before making a selection, at the cost of halving their potential winnings for this assignment.

 The Ground Pair chose not to consult with the Crane pair, and picked a wrong Container; thus nothing was earned for the pot.